mmoran0032/defense/script.md

 Our incident beam will also pass through our target.
 We need to stop this beam from reaching out detector, both because the high count rate would swamp our signal and it could destroy the detector itself.

-Since we also can't interfere with the produced recoils...
+One technique to do this and not interfere with the produced recoils is...

 ## Recoil Separation

-...we can use recoil separation to filter out those incident beam particles and leave us with only the produced recoils that we care about.
-This technique has been developed across a range of facilities, and...
+...to use recoil separation, where our rarely produced recoils are separated out from the incident beam such that only those recoils reach the detector.
+This is accomplished by using a recoil separator, such as...

 ## St. George

 ...St.
-George, or the Strong Gradient Electromagnetic Online Recoil Separator for Capture Gamma-ray Experiments, is a recently designed and built recoil separator that has made use of the knowledge gained from those previous separators.
+George, or the Strong Gradient Electromagnetic Online Recoil Separator for Capture Gamma-ray Experiments.

-St. George is a recoil separator in the Nuclear Science Lab at the University of Notre Dame, designed to study radiative capture reactions performed in inverse kinematics in the low mass range, with the original design looking at a set of potential reactions with incident beam mass up to `A = 40`.
-Consisting of eleven quadrupoles, six dipoles, and a Wien filter, St. George can provide beam suppression up to 10^15 and direct those few produced recoils to the detector plane with an angular acceptance of 40 mrad and an energy acceptance of 7.5%.
-I'll explain these last few points shortly.
+St. George is a recoil separator in the Nuclear Science Lab at the University of Notre Dame, designed primarily to study radiative alpha capture reactions performed in inverse kinematics in the low mass range.
+Its design was influenced by previous recoil separators, and the entire system also includes target and detector systems.
+It consists of eleven quadrupoles, six dipoles, and a Wien filter to separate out the recoils based on their mass.
+St. George can provide beam suppression up to 10^15 and direct those few produced recoils to the detector plane with an angular acceptance of 40 mrad and an energy acceptance of 7.5%, and I'll explain all of those values shortly.

-St. George achieves teh separation of the recoils from the beam by being set for...
+St. George achieves the separation of the recoils from the beam by being set for...

 ## Magnetic and Electric Rigidities